PostHog/posthog.com/contents/spotlight/startup-alignwith.md

 ---
-title: How AlignWith built a brand which resonates with users
+title: How Alignwith built a brand which resonates with users
 date: 2024-04-25
 author:
   - joe-martin